#SSH

 - A key can access any sandbox that the user is authorized to access in that region.

 - SSH is best for human shell access and standard file transfer.
-For programmatic process control, use Contexts.
+For programmatic process control, use Contexts, or use Supervised Sessions when reconnect and runtime recovery matter.

 Next Steps#